2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio

 After completing their Undergraduate Certificate, allied health graduates from Mid-EastCTC-Adult Education carry an average student debt load of $11,534.

-Central Ohio Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
-It came in at #9 on the list.
-Located in the suburb of Newark, COTC is a public college with a small student population.
+Central Ohio Technical College came in at #9 in this year’s edition of the Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio ranking.
+Located in the small suburb of Newark, COTC is a public school with a small student population.

 About 95% of the students majoring in allied health at the school are women while 5% are male.